geek-cookbook/geek-cookbook/manuscript/ha-docker-swarm/nodes.md

     * [X] Connectivity to each other within the same subnet, and on a low-latency link (_i.e., no WAN links_)

 --8<-- "recipe-footer.md"

+[^1]: Back in 2017, I **initially** chose the "[Atomic](https://www.projectatomic.io/)" CentOS/Fedora image for the swarm hosts, but later found its outdated version of Docker to be problematic with advanced features like GPU transcoding (in [Plex](/recipes/plex/)), [Swarmprom](/recipes/swarmprom/), etc. In the end, I went mainstream and simply preferred a modern Ubuntu installation.